-Since it's creation in 2004 by Mark Zuckerberg and fellow Harvard roommates, Facebook has grown into a multi-billion pound platform which sees users flock to the site in tens of millions every day.
+Since its creation in 2004 by Mark Zuckerberg and fellow Harvard roommates, Facebook has grown into a multi-billion pound platform that sees users flock to the site in tens of millions every day.

 With such a wide range of active users, the opportunities to reach an audience through marketing and Facebook advertising has never been higher.

 But with an increase in audience comes an increase in competition to reach them.
 That's why it's important to understand the ever-shifting platform in 2021 more than ever.